hbc/dc_2016_04/lessons/04_loops_and_scripts.md

 date: "Wednesday, October 28, 2015"
 ---

-Approximate time: 60 minutes

 ## Learning Objectives

-* Learn how to operate on multiple files
-* Capture previous commands into a script to re-run later
+* Capture previous commands into a script to re-run in one single command
-* Abstract your script for flexibility
-* Write a series of scripts, that are increasingly more flexible, to automate your workflow
+* Understanding variables and storing information
+* Learn how to use variables to operate on multiple files

-Now that you've been using quite a number of commands to interrogate your data, wouldn't it be great if you could do this for each set of data that comes in, without having to manually re-type the commands?
+Now that you've been introduced to a number of commands to interrogate your data, wouldn't it be great if you could do this for each set of data that comes in, without having to manually re-type the commands?

 Welcome to the beauty and purpose of shell scripts.